 4.5 Disclosure of Personal Information

-echorealty and NSW police may also exchange information under the guidelines of the Record of Understanding to:
+EchoRealty and local law enforcement may also exchange information under the guidelines of a Record of Understanding to:

 4.6 Storage of Personal Information

-echorealty is committed to protecting personal information and takes reasonable steps to ensure personal information is protected from misuse, interference, loss, and unauthorised access, modification or disclosure.
+EchoRealty is committed to protecting personal information and takes reasonable steps to ensure personal information is protected from misuse, interference, loss, unauthorised access, modification or disclosure.
 Some of the security measures include: